Leave a Message

 Vacant bedrooms are common in relocation and estate listings.
 You have three options:

-Option B — Partial Staging: Place a rug in the center of the room, one lamp with a warm bulb, and a framed print on the wall at eye level.
+Option B: Partial Staging.
+Place a rug in the center of the room, one lamp with a warm bulb, and a framed print on the wall at eye level.
 This defines the space without any furniture.

-Option C — Virtual Staging: Adds photorealistic furniture to listing photographs.
+Option C: Virtual Staging.
+Adds photorealistic furniture to listing photographs.
 Best used when online traffic is the primary marketing channel.

-Broker | The Casselyn Group | Compass Hinsdale
+Casselyn Tertell | Broker | The Casselyn Group | Compass Hinsdale

 Casselyn Tertell has been guiding sellers through the Hinsdale, Clarendon Hills, Burr Ridge, and Westmont markets for over a decade.
 Her team's listings consistently close at or above asking price through a proven pre-listing process that includes staging strategy, Compass's 3-Phase Marketing, and direct buyer network access.

-Illinois Licensed Broker · Compass Hinsdale · [INSERT: transaction volume] in closed sales
+Illinois Licensed Broker · Compass Hinsdale

 Staging is one piece of the strategy.
 The Casselyn Group layers in Compass 3-Phase Marketing, off-market buyer access, and local pricing expertise to maximize your outcome.